Macks3110/bADAss_team_project/README.md

 ### What we have done
 According to what we  previously planned in milestone #2, we studied in details the Swiss Food Self Sufficiency Ratio.
-Calculated over our dataset, the SSR score of Switzerland has never reached 100%, meaning that in the country, more food is consumed than produced.
+Calculated over our dataset, the SSR score of Switzerland has never reached 100% since (at least) 1986, meaning that in the country, more food is consumed than produced.

-Consequently, Switzerland needs to import a part as large as one third of its food supplies.
-Besides, the importations seem to increase to face the demographycal expansion of the country.
-However, those importations are mainly related to exotic products (such as bananas, berries, rice...) which cannot grow in Switzerland.
+Consequently, Switzerland needs to import a part as large as one third of its food supply.
+Besides, the importations seem to increase to face the demographical expansion of the country.
+However, those importations are mainly related to exotic products (such as bananas, rice...) which cannot grow in Switzerland.
 This leads to a depandance of Switzerland on distant countries, in some cases even countries undergoing political crises.

 To avoid dependance of such an unstable network, Switzerland would have to increase its SSR score.
-We discussed several propositions regarding the territory organization, the varieties of crops harvested, the use of pesticides and fertilizers or the employment in agriculture field.
+We discussed several propositions regarding the territory organization, the variety of crops harvested, the use of pesticides and fertilizers or the employment in agriculture field.

 ### What we didn't
-However, in spite of all the data gathered for this project, our model would still have been an over-simplistic view of the agriculutural economy.
-We therefore focused on finding ways to improve Switzerland self-sufficiency score rather than builing a statistically unrelevant model.
+However, in spite of all the data gathered for this project, the lack of strong correlations between production and the considered variables would have produced an unaccurate and over-simplistic view of the agriculutural economy of Switzerland.
+We therefore focused on exploring ways to improve Switzerland self-sufficiency ratio rather than builing a statistically unrelevant model.

 ### Personal contributions
 Our group worked as a very close team, so each of us worked on almost each part of the code and analysis.
 And repport.